 Unlike many orchids, the Mexipedium likes to grow in drier conditions.
 In its natural habitat, it grows on rocks and cliff faces, so it's never soaked.
 The roots should be kept moist, but too much water will allow for root rot.
 This can kill your orchid if you don't fix it fast.

-You want clean water for this orchid, but it also likes higher calcium and mineral deposits.
-Look for a fertilizer with a 20-10-20 mix or a fertilizer with higher calcium content.
-Fertilize your plant once a week during the spring and summer months, and cut back on your fertilizing to once every two to three weeks during the winter months.
+You want clean water for this orchid, but it also likes high calcium and mineral deposits.
+Look for a fertilizer with a 20-10-20 mix or one with high calcium content.
+Fertilize your plant once a week during the spring and summer months, and cut back on your fertilizing to once every two to three weeks during the winter.

 Also, before you fertilize your orchid, make sure that you water it.
-You never want to apply your fertilizer to dry roots as this can burn them and cause a lot of damage.
-Dilute your fertilizer mix by adding a teaspoon of fertilizer to a gallon of water before you apply it.
+Never apply your fertilizer to dry roots as this can burn them and cause a lot of damage.
+Dilute your fertilizer mix by adding a teaspoon of fertilizer to a gallon of water.

-As this orchid tends to creep and spread out, you want to put them in long shallow pans, so they have room to grow.
+As this orchid tends to creep and spread out, put them in long shallow pans so they have room to grow.
 Your potting medium should be a mix of sphagnum moss, lava rock, soil, and coconut husks.
 This will ensure that it's light enough to allow for good airflow, but it'll retain a small amount of water to sustain it between watering.